Katya Elise Henry Puts Bodacious Derriere On Full Display In Sexy New Instagram Snap

-Internet fitness model Katya Elise Henry caught the attention of many fans around the world on social media after she posted a sexy snapshot of herself on Wednesday, April 8.
-The social media star took to her Instagram account to share the post with her 7.3 million followers.
+Internet fitness model Katya Elise Henry caught the attention of many fans around the world on social media after she posted a sexy snapshot of herself.
+On Wednesday, she took to her Instagram account to share the post with her 7.3 million followers.

-The 25-year-old American beauty looked gorgeous in the snapshot as she photographed herself sitting on her shins on the floor of her residence.
-She used her cellphone to snap the photo via a mirror as she directed her gaze at the phone’s screen and shared a smile.
+The 25-year-old American beauty looked gorgeous in the shot as she photographed herself sitting on her shins on the floor of her residence.
+She used her cellphone to snap the photo via a mirror as she directed her gaze at the phone’s screen and flashed a smile.
 She exuded a sweet but seductive vibe as she curved her back and propped her backside out.

-She sported some light makeup for the snap, including foundation, a light-pink lipstick, sculpted eyebrows, and bronzer that highlighted her high cheekbones.
+Katya sported light makeup for the snap, including foundation, a light-pink lipstick, sculpted eyebrows, and bronzer that highlighted her high cheekbones.
 Her long brunette locks were styled pin-straight as they cascaded down her back and over her shoulders.
-However, it was Katya’s enviable curves that stole the show, as she flaunted her famous figure in a revealing outfit.
+However, it was her curves that stole the show, as she flaunted her famous figure in a revealing outfit.

-For her top, she opted for a black graphic T-shirt that featured some white writing on the front.
-The shirt, which featured short-sleeves, was tight on the model as it hugged her assets.
-The top also helped to display Katya’s fit and chiseled core as Katya had tied its hemline up to her chest in the front.
+For her top, Katya opted for a black graphic T-shirt that featured some white writing on the front.
+The short-sleeved shirt had a tight fit that accentuated the model’s assets.
+The top also helped to display her chiseled core as she tied its hemline up to her chest in the front.

 Katya paired the tiny tee with a pair of skintight high-waisted shorts that did not even cover her entire backside.
-The bottoms did not leave much to the imagination as they highlighted Katya’s bodacious derriere and her curvaceous hips.
+The bottoms did not leave much to the imagination as they highlighted her derriere and hips.

-Katya finished the sporty but sexy look with several gold accessories including a number of rings and two bracelets.
+Katya finished the sporty look with several gold accessories, including a number of rings and two bracelets.
 She also rocked long, red polished nails that added a pop of color to the all-black outfit.

 View this post on Instagram